hneemann/Digital/README.md

 ## How do I get set up? ##

+The easiest way is to download the [latest release](https://github.com/hneemann/Digital/releases/latest).
+In the ZIP file you will find the binary and all examples.
+Digital is implemented in Java, so if you like to build Digital from source code:

+* At first clone the repository.
-* maven is used as a build system
+* maven is used as build system, so the easiest way is to install maven.
-* So you can simply run `mvn install` to build Digital
+* After that you can simply run `mvn install` to build Digital.
-* With `mvn site` you can create a checkstyle, a findbugs and a cobertura code coverage report
+* With `mvn site` you can create a checkstyle, a findbugs and a cobertura code coverage report.
+* Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to setup a project.

 ## Contribution guidelines ##